Zer0-M/MKS22X-Project/README.md

 Players have the ability to use a speed boost.

 ## Features added since Demo
-Walls that pop up in random locations on the map
+Different types of obstacles

 Speed boost

 Sprites

 ## Instructions
-The game is run via processing and requires the importation of the sound library
+The game is run using the TRON.pde file and currently requires no extra libraries.

 ## Troubles
 The "Draw" detection is a bit off because of the timing and how the game actually updates.